-This is another KAF-inspired recipe, since it came with a burger roll pan I bought from them.
+This is another KAF-inspired recipe, since I bought myself a special hamburger roll pan from them.
 Please don’t ask me why I bought it.
 It’s better for everyone concerned.
 Especially since you don’t need the pan to make the rolls.
 I’m pretty sure you could just bake them spread out on a sheet pan or something.

 I was all set to start the recipe when I noticed that I was out of the very first ingredient — milk.
 I had buttermilk, but I wasn’t sure if I could substitute it.
 The Google search I did said it was okay in most circumstances, but since it is more acidic than milk, it could mess with the leavening.
 They gave instructions for baking powder and baking soda, but I didn’t see anything about yeast.
 So I opted for the safe route and used my dry milk powder reconstituted back to one cup.